seakintruth/VB_ParseYAMLtoArray/README.md

 # VB_ParseYAMLtoArray
-A Niave implementation of a YAML parser for Visual Basic (VBScript or VBA)
+A partial implementation of a YAML parser for Visual Basic (VBScript or VBA)